American History

 A short metro ride or a car drive will get you there in no time.

-Although it does not feel wild, it provides a good opportunity for people for walking, jogging, running, biking and even practicing some yoga.
+Although it does not feel wild, it provides a good opportunity for people to walk, jog, run, bike and even practice some yoga.

 Or maybe only posing for a nice shot.